 These condensed milk chocolate chip cookies are a fun simple twist on traditional chocolate chip cookies.
+They are soft, chewy, and filled with puddles of melty gooey chocolate.

 Adding condensed milk to these cookies eliminates the need for eggs and makes them softer and chewier than a standard chocolate chip cookie.

 Love condensed milk desserts?
-Try these condensed milk brownies this condensed milk bread pudding, or one of these other sweetened condensed milk desserts.
+Try these Condensed Milk Brownies this Condensed Milk Bread Pudding, or one of these other Sweetened Condensed Milk Desserts.

-Make them even better by popping a cookie into the microwave for 15 seconds.
+Cookie Lover Tip: Make them even better by popping a cookie into the microwave for 15 seconds.
 You will be rewarded with a warm chocolate chip cookie.

 Jump to: